spcl/dace/cloudsc_thesis/README.md

 ### Smaller example code
-The smaller example codes can be run using the script `src/run2.py` and `src/plot2.py`, use `--help` to discover their options.
+The smaller example codes can be run on GPU using the script `src/run2.py` and `src/plot2.py`, use `--help` to discover their options.
 The plotting script needs to be adapted to use the correct experiment ids as this repository does not contain any data.
 You need to adapt the `scripts` dictionary inside the `action_script` function.
 In the code and as command line arguments there are often three kind of programs, they are shortly introduced here and in more details in the further paragraphs.

 - `classes`: The small example programs grouped into classes
 - `vert-loop`: These refers to the other vertical loop programs where I did the optimisations manually